 In 1958, Mathis released his Greatest Hits album, which began a tradition copied by every record company since then.
 Johnny’s Greatest Hits went on to become one of the most popular albums of all time and spent an unprecedented 490 continuous weeks – almost ten years – on the Billboard Top Album Charts.
 The record has been noted in the Guinness Book of World Records.

 Mathis has sung duets with Deniece Williams, Gladys Knight, Patti Austin, Natalie Cole, Ray Charles, Barbra Streisand, and countless other stellar talents.

 The supreme romantic crooner is currently on The Voice of Romance Tour.
 At 83, Mathis is not even thinking about retiring.
 He relaxes by playing golf and is an impressive gourmet cook.
 We chatted with this living legend about all things that make up the man whom we have loved for so very long.

 50BOLD: You look marvelous!
 What is your exercise and health regimen?

 Mathis: A long time ago, I was on a golf course playing with this guy and I was limping.
 He said, “What’s wrong with you?”

-50BOLD: Mr. Mathis as a teen, you were offered two phenomenal choices, you could have either participated in the U.S. Olympics in track and field, or become a recording artist.
-You chose the music route, why?
+50BOLD: Mr. Mathis as a teen, you were offered two phenomenal choices, you could have either participated in the U.S. Olympics in track and field or become a recording artist.
+You chose to go the music route, why?